 London WC1H 0XG

-Brunei Gallery B104 and Main Building Room rooms G51 and G51a
+***ROOM CHANGE: Main Building Room room G3 (registration and plenaries) and rooms G51 and G51a

 Registration 2pm, event begins 2.30pm